casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_rfdc.md

   * deimcate by 4x
   *

-To get a picture of where we are headed the final design will look like this:
+To get a picture of where we are headed, the final design will look like this for quad-tile platforms:

 ![](../../_static/img/rfsoc/tut_rfdc/rfdc_final.PNG)

+And this for quad-tile platforms:

 ### Step 1: Add XSG and RFSoC platform yellow block